|The Symbol of Ulaanbaatar

 : Public transportation in Ulaanbaatar

 Ulaanbaatar city has numerous museums with world famous valuable exhibits and Buddhist heritage sights.
-In Ulaanbaatar there are 14 historical and cultural sites that are listed under the State Protection including Gandantegchinlen Monastery, Megjid Janraisig Statue, Bogd khaan’s Winter Palace, Ger Shaped small temples, Dari Ekh Temple’s two stone columns, Geser Temple, Choijin Lama Temple dedicated to the brother of the Bogd khaan, Dambadarjaalin Monastery
+In Ulaanbaatar there are 14 historical and cultural sites that are listed under State Protection including Gandantegchinlen Monastery, Megjid Janraisig Statue, Bogd Khaan’s Winter Palace, Ger Shaped small temples, Dari Ekh Temple’s two stone columns, Geser Temple, Choijin Lama Temple dedicated to the brother of the Bogd khaan, Dambadarjaalin Monastery

 To cover the statue with gold, 75,926 pieces of 5 by 5 golden sheets were used.
 304 precious stones from all 21 aimags of Mongolia